 - SU provides a quality education.
 We are consistently ranked in the Top 100 on Kiplinger's Best Public Colleges list.

 - If a student has the skills, SU can help them pursue their dreams of completing a college education.
 We provided more than $11 million dollars in scholarship gift aid to students last year.
-Check out SU’s Net Price Calculator for prospective scholarship amounts.
+Check out SU’s Freshmen Net Price Calculator or Transfer Net Price Calculator for prospective scholarship amounts scholarship amounts.